正常

 In a Nutshell

-The native thread wrapper provided by the C++ standard library.
-Creating an object immediately launches an underlying OS thread, enabling true multitasking concurrency.
+A native thread wrapper provided by the C++ Standard Library.
+Creating an object immediately launches the underlying OS thread, enabling true multi-task concurrency.

 Header